oiraqi/academix/README.md

 Do you dream of one ultimate system that replaces them all?
 A single source of truth where information is never entered twice, while being readily available anytime, anywhere?

+Welcome To Academix: The Ultimate, All-in-one ERP for Higher-Ed Institutions!

 ## Academix High-level Design Principles
 - Single Source of Truth
 - Infinite eXpansion